DTJF/fbdoc/src/doc/Emitters.md

 To use the output in any Html page it needs a header (or file) defining the above mentioned style classes.
-As an example check any Doxygen output (ie the Html tree of this documentation and the file *fb-doc.css*).
+As an example check any Doxygen output (ie. the Html tree of this documentation and the file *fb-doc.css*).